Mothers Day

 Since the 1600s, England has celebrated “Mothering Sunday,” a floating holiday that occurs on the fourth Sunday in Lent.
 The rest of the United Kingdom also celebrates a Lenten-season Mothering Sunday.
 However, Australia, New Zealand and Canada celebrate Mother’s Day on the second Sunday in May.

 Mother’s Day is always celebrated on May 10 in Mexico.
-Mothers receive flowers, and music and food are often an integral part of the day.
+Mothers receive flowers, cards and gifts.
+Traditional music and food are often an integral part of the day.

 Whether she’s the woman who gave birth to us or someone who influenced our life later, the person we call “mom” typically holds a special place in our hearts.